Arrowhead Clubhouse

 A Clubhouse is first and foremost a local community center that offers people who have mental illness hope and opportunities to achieve their full potential.
 Much more than simply a program or a social service, a Clubhouse is most importantly a community of people who are working together to achieve a common goal.

-Arrowhead Clubhouse is split up into three different units so members have an opportunity to use their skills or learn different skills in various areas:
+Arrowhead clubhouse is split into four units so members have an opportunity to use their skills, or learn different skills, in various areas:

 Kitchen

 Arrowhead members and staff work side by side in the kitchen unit, serving lunch every day.
 Members are involved in all aspects of the kitchen, from shopping trips to cooking, cleaning, and menu planning.
 Holiday feasts are always highlights.
-In a typical month over 600 meals will be served at the clubhouse!
-Food safe courses are offered occasionally to keep everyone up to date.
+In a typical month over 800 meals will be served at the clubhouse!
+Food Safe courses are offered yearly to keep everyone up to date.
 Kitchen meetings are once a week and anyone can offer up an idea or plan to help cook their favorite meal.

 Garden/Maintenance